felipegutierrez/explore-flink/README.md

 [![Build Status](https://api.travis-ci.org/felipegutierrez/explore-flink.svg?branch=master)](https://travis-ci.org/felipegutierrez/explore-flink)

 This project is based on [Apache Flink 1.11.1](https://flink.apache.org/) with docker-compose, Java 8, and Scala 2.12.
 The docker images can be found at [docker-hub-felipeogutierrez]().
+Access the WebUI Flink console at [http://localhost:8081/](http://localhost:8081/).

 ```
 cd operations-playground